 The parking at the site will be well screened or be very similar to the existing conditions in the surrounding neighborhood.
-Eleven off-street parking spaces for the project will be located in an interior parking area which is well screened from the public right-of-way.
-All of the spaces would be tucked underneath or into indentations of the buildings.
+Ten off-street parking spaces for the project will be located in an interior parking area which is well screened from the public right-of-way.
+All of the spaces would be tucked underneath buildings or in garages on the site.
 Two of the spaces would be visible directly from the end of the driveway looking into the interior parking area, but none of the other cars in this area would be visible from the streetscape.
-The remaining four off-street parking spaces for the project would be located in tandem driveway spaces off of Elmwood Street and Cameron Avenue.
+Two of the remaining three off-street parking spaces for the project would be located in a tandem driveway space off of Elmwood Street and Cameron Avenue.
 Many of the dwellings in the surrounding neighborhood have a similar off-street parking set up.
-These parking spaces will be screened by the dwellings on either side of them which will greatly helps to reduce their visibility from an approaching view in either direction and should not greatly impact the streetscape.
+These parking spaces will be screened by the dwellings on either side of them which will greatly help to reduce their visibility from an approaching view in either direction and should not greatly impact the streetscape.
 In fact, the tandem parking space driveway off of Elmwood Street is an existing situation at the project site.